cunybpl/nycet_pnp/src/content/guides/components/air-to-air-heat-exchanger.md

 ## Evaluation of Heat Transfer

-The primary energy source in an air-to-air heat exchanger is thermal energy.
 Table 2 provides a summary of measurements needed to quantify the annual energy transfer and operating characteristics of an air-to-air heat exchanger.

 <table width="100%" cellspacing="0" cellpadding="7">
     <caption>Table 2.
 Key values and measurements.</caption>